Catholic Church in Lithuania: Second Soviet occupation

 During the second Soviet occupation, which began once the Red Army invaded Lithuanian lands in 1944, the persecution of the Church intensified.
 This was because of the regime's state atheism, as well as the Catholic Church's involvement in the Lithuanian anti-communist guerrilla war against Soviet occupation.
 Mass arrests and deportations of Lithuanian citizens, priests and believers, were carried out.
 Churches were closed down.
 The restrictions on the church's activities intensified, especially restricting the training of new clergy.
 In 1946, the bishop of Telšiai Vincentas Borisevičius was arrested and sentenced to death.
 Later, the bishops Teofilius Matulionis, Pranciškus Ramanauskas, Vilnius archbishop Mečislovas Reinys were arrested and imprisoned.
 The Soviet state seized the Vilnius Cathedral from the Catholic Church in 1950.

+In 1965, during an audience of Rome's Lithuanians with Pope Paul VI he stated that "We are doing everything we can to ensure that the dear Lithuanian nation maintain their faith and that its connection with the See of Saint Peter becomes ever stronger."
+Pope Paul VI supported the project to establish the Lithuanian Chapel of Our Lady Mater Misericordiae in the St. Peter's Basilica in Vatican City and in 1978 he was the first Pope to congratulate Lithuanians in Lithuanian language on Easter.

 In the 1970s, the Catholic Church's underground activity intensified, as underground Catholic newspapers and magazines began to be published, and priests were trained underground.
 In 1972, the underground publication Chronicle of the Catholic Church of Lithuania began to be published.
 The number of initiatives to defend religious freedom increased.

 Also during the Communist time, Apostolic Visitors were designated by the Holy See for the Lithuanian Roman Catholics in diaspora.